Alok5102R/BlogApp/README.md

 This project aims to create a simple Django-based blog application that fulfills the following requirements:

 ## Requirements
+1. Environment variables:
+   - DJANGO_KEY
+   - DB_NAME
+   - DB_USER
+   - DB_PASSWORD
+   - DB_HOST
-1. Design the blog data schema
+3. Design the blog data schema
-2. Create a simple Django application that allows users to:
+4. Create a simple Django application that allows users to:
     - Login
     - Signup
     - Write down any blog from the Django admin website